coolboyhy1607/remote-swe-agents/README.md

 Please also refer to this document for more details: [Create and configure apps with manifests](https://api.slack.com/reference/manifests)

 > [!NOTE]
-> If you're using a shared (rather than personal) Slack workspace, consider setting the `ADMIN_USER_ID_LIST` environment variable (see below) to control agent access.
+> If you're using a shared (rather than personal) Slack workspace, consider setting the `SLACK_ADMIN_USER_ID_LIST` environment variable (see below) to control agent access.
 Without this restriction, anyone in the workspace can access the agents and potentially your GitHub content.

 #### Update SSM Parameters for Slack